UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 This course is scheduled to meet TR 12:30 PM-1:50 PM in Rosenwald 015.

-Homework will be posted Thursday, and due the following Thursday.
+Homework will be posted Thursday, and due the following Thursday at 10 PM.
 We plan to have a homework assignment every week, apart from Thanksgiving break.

 There will be a course-long group project.
 This will include a project proposal, a midterm checkpoint, and a final report.
 Groups will be organized a few weeks into the quarter.